Logo

 Types of Report:

-You might get confused between Report type and types of Report.
-Yes, they both are different.
-There are 4 main types of Report in Salesforce:
+You might confuse Report type with types of Report, but they are different.
+There are four main types of Report in Salesforce:

 • Tabular report